-The buyer subscription plans are designed to support the way that you search.
-Create unlimited sets of acquisition criteria and see an unlimited number of matches per search, for free.
-To save connections you like and learn more, sign up for a monthly plan, which allows you to manage a CRM-style list of your top opportunities.
+The buyer subscription plan is designed to support the way that you search.
+Create unlimited sets of acquisition criteria and see an unlimited number of matches per search.
+Save connections you like and learn more, as well as manage a CRM-style list of your top opportunities.

 We use the term “search” broadly at Private Market Labs.
 For us, a search is any process to acquire a small business, whether you’re a single-acquisition self-funded buyer planning to use 100% SBA and seller financing, a private equity firm making a $25M cash acquisition, or anything in-between.

 A search consists of criteria: your target financial information (enterprise value/price, measures of cash flow and profitability like EBITDA or SDE, and revenue), your target location, and your written description of the business you’d like to buy.
 Rather than using “industries” like other platforms, Private Market Labs takes a more precise approach, analyzing what exact business you’d like to purchase without forcing you to use industry filters.